-We fully support you taking a hands-on approach to controlling pests and wildlife in or around your home when the problem is within your scope.
+We fully support you in taking a hands-on approach to controlling pests and wildlife in or around your home when the problem is within your scope.
 Yet, you should be aware that if you do decide to take pest control into your own hands, you could be opening yourself up to some risks that you would not have to take on otherwise if you hired a professional pest control company:

-Risk to Yourself
+Risk of Yourself

 Especially if you are attempting to rid your property of wasps and hornets, you run the risk of personal injury if you are not careful (or even if you are because these pests can be unpredictable).
 These pests will likely try to attack you when you are attempting to remove their nest, which can lead to painful stings.
 Many wasp and hornet nests require a ladder to reach, so you also risk falling off the ladder if the swarm of stinging insects comes at you abruptly.
 Additionally, setting traps for rodents can be dangerous because if you are trying to remove an injured rodent from the trap, it could easily bite you and infect you with a disease, like rabies.

-Risk to Your Family
+The risk to Your Family

 Sometimes, wasp nests that have been built right into your home can extend into the attic.
 This gives the pests easy access to your home and family, which can be particularly dangerous if a family member is allergic to their sting.
 If you attempt to kill these wasps yourself, they could swarm into the house and attack any of your family members that are inside.
 Also, if you leave out poison for rodents or set traps for rodents, your young children could easily ingest the poison by accident or get their fingers caught in the trap.